 On the main campus, at the west end of the grassy, five-acre Kaufman Mall, lies Webb University Center, a spacious facility that dazzles with its two-story glass facade, creating an outdoor ambiance and providing a sunny home - in any season - for student life.
 At the north end of campus, a stroll along the brick sidewalks of the Williamsburg Lawn, with its towering willow oak trees, offers students and visitors a trip back in time to the beginnings of the University.

 Old Dominion’s 85th anniversary in 2015 found an impressive array of cutting-edge facilities that have created a campus that’s ideal for the pursuit of a diverse number of majors.
-Among these are the fully automated Perry Library, with more than 2.3 million titles, state-of-the-art laboratories in the sciences and engineering, the E.V.
+Among these are the fully automated Perry Library, with more than 3 million titles, state-of-the-art laboratories in the sciences and engineering, the E.V.
 Williams Engineering and Computational Sciences Building, and the new Engineering Systems Building.
 The campus is also home to Pretlow Planetarium, the Lions Child Study Center, new, superior facilities for clinical work in the health sciences, a modern Oceanography and Physics Building, Gornto Hall and the Diehn Fine and Performing Arts Center.
 The most recent additions are a new building to house the Darden College of Education and Professional Studies, the Kate and John R. Broderick Dining Commons and the Barry Art Museum.
+Construction of a new chemistry building is underway.
 The campus boasts a variety of indoor and outdoor sports facilities.
 A completely new student recreational center opened in 2009.

 Further enhancing the on-campus engineering and science curricula, the University has a significant presence in the Applied Research Center at the Department of Energy’s Jefferson Laboratories in Newport News; continues to expand its Reidy Research Center for Bioelectrics and the Virginia Modeling, Analysis, and Simulation Center on the Portsmouth-Suffolk border; and owns and manages the Blackwater Ecological Preserve in Zuni.